al8n/memberlist/README.md

   - [ ] python
   - [ ] wasmer
     - [ ] Basic support
-    - [ ] Advanced support (allow users implement `Delegate` trait by other languages and integrate it into showbize by Wasmer).
+    - [ ] Advanced support (allow users implement `Delegate` trait by other languages and integrate it into memberliste by Wasmer).